leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What is the main treatment for multiple sclerosis?
 - I have multiple sclerosis, how do I prevent it from coming back?
 - Is there a way to control multiple sclerosis and prevent it from worsening?

-## intent: nystagmus-condition-neuroophthalmology
-- What is nystagmus?
-- What does nystagmus mean?
-- What are jerky eye movements called?
-- Are nystagmus only horizontal?
-- Can nystagmus be controlled?
-- Does nystagmus affect vision?
-- I want to know more about nystagmus.
-- Explain about nystagmus.
-- Is nystagmus abnormal?
-- Can nystagmus only affect one eye?

 ## intent: nystagmus-symptoms_signs-neuroophthalmology
 - What are the symptoms and signs of nystagmus?